don’t feel like reading all this? here are my top recommendations

 Even if rooms have their own mosquito nets, check them carefully.
 Years of wear and tear may have left holes in the net – and if mosquitoes can get in, the net will be useless.

-Remember, avoiding malaria, dengue fever and Zika should be right at the top of your travel health list!
+Remember, avoiding malaria, dengue fever, and Zika should be right at the top of your travel health list!
 And please… don’t leave home without your travel insurance.

 There are plenty of products on the market and the comparison chart at the top of this page maps out some of the most popular.
 But if that’s not enough information for you, here are details for four of the best.

 - The Kamp-Rite - my personal favorite - is sold by the same people who supply firefighter and emergency management agencies (as well as demanding travelers).
 I love this thing - when it gets rough out there with critters and bugs, I love having a safe haven into which I can crawl.
-My travels have taken me to local homes where Ive slept on grass, earthen floors or on platforms outdoors.
+My travels have taken me to local homes where Ive slept on the grass, earthen floors or on platforms outdoors.
 Being able to relax without expecting any surprises allowed me to sleep restfully and safely in some unlikely places.

 - I also like bringing my shoes into it at night to keep them clear of insect visitors, knowing that if I have to get up and leave the tent, I wont be stepping directly onto a scorpion, spider or snake.
 I still have a vivid image of a scorpion crawling out of my shoe after a night in the Sahara in the days before I bought my freestanding mosquito net.

-- PROS: If youre a bit adventurous or if you havent planned your accommodation, it can be used as a sort of camping mosquito net or basic tent - add the rain cover and sleep outside. | It can also be combined with a camping cot or bed, especially useful if youre camping with a car or if youre volunteering outdoors in an emergency situation. | A strong selling point is its fine mesh, so insects wont be able to fight their way in.
+- PROS: If youre a bit adventurous or if you havent planned your accommodation, it can be used as a sort of camping mosquito net or basic tent - add the rain cover and sleep outside. | It can also be combined with a camping cot or bed, which is especially useful if youre camping with a car or if youre volunteering outdoors in an emergency situation. | A strong selling point is its fine mesh, so insects wont be able to fight their way in.
 Bottom line: you get total protection, with floor and sides fully enclose and a zipped entrance down the long side.

-- CONS: Heavier than a simple canopy mosquito net but a lot safer wrapped in your own cocoon, away from all manner of bugs, snakes and other creepy crawlies. | The fine mesh will restrict air flow a little so youll have to make a trade off between safety and breathability - much depends on where you plan to travel and the variety of the insects you might meet. | Its (obviously) more expensive than your average mozzie net. | Its a tent - so you need to assemble it, not just unfold it, although the process is quick and simple.
+- CONS: Heavier than a simple canopy mosquito net but a lot safer wrapped in your own cocoon, away from all manner of bugs, snakes and other creepy crawlies. | The fine mesh will restrict air flow a little so youll have to make a trade off between safety and breathability - much depends on where you plan to travel and the variety of insects you might meet. | Its (obviously) more expensive than your average mozzie net. | Its a tent - so you need to assemble it, not just unfold it, although the process is quick and simple.

 - I love this tent - just pop it open but you MUST watch the instructions first.
 If it is folded into four, it is so tightly sprung that when you open it it could fly up and hit you so you need to do it right.
 Folding it to make it small may seem difficult but again, with instructions its a breeze.